SarthakMakhija/go-lsm/README.md

     - **Option1**: `Level0FilesCompactionTrigger`.
 Consider `Level0FilesCompactionTrigger` = 2, and number of SSTable files at level0 = 3.
 This means all SSTable files present at level0 are eligible for undergoing compaction with all the SSTable files at level1.

     - **Option2:** `NumberOfSSTablesRatioPercentage`.
 This defines the ratio between the number of SSTable files present in two adjacent levels: number of files at lower level / number of files at upper level.
     Consider `NumberOfSSTablesRatioPercentage` = 200, and number of SSTable files at level1 = 2, and at level2 = 1.
 Ratio = (1/2)*100 = 50%.
-This is less than the configured NumberOfSSTablesRatioPercentage.
-Hence, table.SSTable files will undergo compaction betweenlevel1 and level2.
+This is less than the configured `NumberOfSSTablesRatioPercentage`.
+Hence, SSTable files will undergo compaction between level1 and level2.

 In the actual Simple-leveled compaction, we consider the file size instead of number of files.
 Check [Compaction](https://github.com/SarthakMakhija/go-lsm/blob/main/compact/compaction.go).